aarav2703/HCAHPS--analysis/README.md

 # Building a dashboard to Identify Health Care Variation

 ## Project Overview
-This project focuses on analyzing patient survey data to identify potential healthcare discrimination across different hospitals and states.
-Using the HCAHPS Hospital Ratings Survey dataset, we aim to uncover patterns and insights that could indicate systemic issues in patient care quality.
+This project focuses on analyzing patient survey data to identify potential healthcare variation across different hospitals and states.
+Using the HCAHPS Hospital Ratings Survey dataset, I aim to uncover patterns and insights that could indicate systemic issues in patient care quality.
 The analysis was conducted using Google Colab, leveraging Python libraries for data processing and visualization.

 **Note:** There is no interactive dashboard included in this project.
 The analysis and visualizations are presented through static visualizations created in Google Colab.